Imkaif05/Car_Price-Prediction-/README.md

 3. Employed a pipeline for seamless data preprocessing and model training.
 4. Making a Predictive System : A function that will take input from the user and predicts the price of the car.

+📊 Model Evaluation:
+🔍.
+Achieved an R-squared score of ~0.45 on initial evaluation.
+🔍.
+Optimized model with a random state variation, reaching a high of ~0.899.